adghadmin/adghadmin.github.io/index.md

 </table>

 ### Bio
 Yuhan Yang is currently pursuing the B.E. degree with the School of Computer Science and Technology, Shandong University, China.
 He is currently a research assistant in Computer Architecture and Embedded System Research Center, Shandong University.
-He is the recipient of the National Scholarship of China, which has been regarded as the highest honor for undergraduates in China, and a leader of the National College Students' Innovation and Entrepreneurship Training Program.
+He is a recipient of the National Scholarship of China, which has been regarded as the highest honor for undergraduates in China, and a leader of the National College Students' Innovation and Entrepreneurship Training Program.
 His current research interests include computer architecture, storage systems, hardware/software codesign, and machine learning.

 ### Education
 #### Undergraduate Student | Sept.
 2018 – Jun.
 2022 | Shandong University, China